apache/incubator-devlake-website/docs/Configuration/GitLab.md

 #### CI/CD

-This set of configurations is used for calculating [DORA metrics](../DORA.md).
+This set of configurations is used to define 'deployments'.
+Deployments are related to measure [DORA metrics](../DORA.md).

-If you're using GitLab CI to conduct `deployments`, please select "Detect Deployment from Jobs in GitLab CI", and input the RegEx in the following fields:
+For GitLab deployments, DevLake recognizes them as deployments by specifying a regular expression (regex) to identify the production environments among all 'GitLab environments'.

+If your deployments are not performed through GitLab deployments but rather specific pipelines in GitLab, you have the option to convert a GitLab pipeline run into a DevLake deployment.
+In this case, you need to configure two regular expressions (regex):

-- Deployment: The name of the GitLab pipeline or one of its jobs matches the given regEx will be considered as a deployment.
+- Deployment: The given regex should match the name of the GitLab pipeline's branch name or one of its job names to be considered as a deployment.
+For example, if the pipeline is executet on the 'build-and-push-image', you can input (push-image).
+To make the regex case insensitive, you can include (?i) before the regex.
-- Production: If the name also matches the PRODUCTION regEx, the deployment will be considered a PRODUCTION deployment.

-By the above two fields, DevLake can identify a production deployment among massive GitLab CI pipelines.
+- Production: The given regex should match either the pipeline's branch name or one of its job names to be considered a deployment within the production environment.
+For instance:
+  - If the pipeline used for deployment is named 'build-to-prod', you can input (prod).
+To make the regex case insensitive, you can include (?i) before the regex.
+  - Also, many users in GitLab utilize the same pipeline for both staging and prod deployments, executing it on the release branch would indicate a production deployment.

 ## Step 2 - Collect Data in a Project
 ### Step 2.1 - Create a Project